FBI: Elaborate booby trap system found at James Holmes’ apartment included improvised napalm

 WASHINGTON (AP) -- Planners of President Barack Obama’s second inauguration are making an unprecedented solicitation for high-dollar contributions to help pay for the celebration.

-They’re asking for individual donations of up to $1 million to help fund the events surrounding the
+They’re asking for individual donations of up to $1 million to help fund the events surrounding the inaugural on Jan.

 The pressure is high to pay for the festivities after donors already contributed to the most expensive campaign in U.S. history.
 More than 400 individuals and a handful of corporations have so far contributed $200 or more to the inaugural committee.
 But the committee won’t be listing how much they’ve given until weeks after the event, another about-face from 2009.